What To Do After A Sexual Assault

 Go to a Safe Place

-Immediately after an assault, get out of physical danger and go to a safe place, such as a friend’s room, the Office of Public Safety (Heubeck Hall, ground floor, 24 hours a day) or Health and Counseling Services during (Mary Fisher Hall, top floor, regular business hours Monday-Friday).
+Immediately after an assault, get out of physical danger and go to a safe place, such as a friend’s room, the Office of Campus Safety (Heubeck Hall, ground floor, 24 hours a day) or Health and Counseling Services during (Mary Fisher Hall, top floor, regular business hours Monday-Friday).

 Seek Medical Attention